metaspace2020/metaspace/metaspace/engine/docs/Lithops.md

 ### Viewing Cloud Function logs via CLI

-Note: Function logs are only retained by IBM for 14 days, and logs are only made available once the Function has finished running.
+Note: Function logs are only retained by IBM for 24 hours, and logs are only made available once the Function has finished running.

 Activation IDs can be found in the Lithops debug logs.